X

 Key Takeaways

-• Growing strawberries in Arizona requires careful attention to timing and microclimate, especially planting from September 15 to November 15.
+• Growing strawberries in Arizona requires careful timing, ideally from September 15 to November 15 for optimal root establishment.

 Quick Start: How to Grow Strawberries in Arizona

-Growing strawberries in Arizona is possible, but they aren’t a plant I would describe as effortless in the low desert.
+Growing strawberries in Arizona is possible, but they aren’t an easy crop to grow.
 Strawberries need plenty of sunlight during the winter and spring to grow and produce well, but they struggle when our weather turns hot, dry, and intensely sunny.
 The trick is finding the right microclimate: enough winter sun for production, but afternoon protection as temperatures rise.

 In the low desert of Arizona, plant strawberries in the fall so they have time to establish roots before spring harvest and summer heat.
-The University of Arizona recommends planting strawberries in areas below 3,000 feet from September 15 to November 15.
-I’ve had the best success when I plant earlier in that window, because the more time the roots have to get established before the weather warms up, the better chance the plants have.
 In higher elevations of Arizona, spring planting from March 15 to May 15 is recommended.

 Soil is another challenge.
 Strawberries prefer well-draining soil with plenty of organic matter, but Arizona’s alkaline soil and salty water can make them struggle.
 Even if you do everything right, a really hot, dry summer can be hard on them.
 In a milder summer, they may do much better.
 For me, success has been a combination of doing the right things and hoping the weather cooperates.